zlfkaar1/SpotifyNoAds/README.md

 * Reinstall Spotify

 #### Known Issues:
-* BlockTheSpot will have issues blocking ads on the alpha version of Spotify.
-To identify this, look into the Spotify version and see if there is `-a` in the end.
-If so, you have an alpha version of Spotify.
-To be able to use BlockTheSpot, [click here](http://download.spotify.com/SpotifyFullSetup.exe) to download the latest Spotify stable/public version.
 * Optional feature "Remove Upgrade Button" will not work with Spicetify, also might have issues with alpha Spotify.
-* It will also have issues with the latest Spotify version where the user avatar will be blank.
+* It will also have issues with the latest Spotify version where the user avatar will be blank, Check [#83](https://github.com/mrpond/BlockTheSpot/issues/83) for more info.

 #### Note:
 * "chrome_elf.dll" gets replaced by the Spotify installer each time it updates, make sure to replace it after an update.